shaoruu/lunar-lander-ai/README.md

 I mass spawn 30 rockets each iteration.
 In a certain time period, the rockets either crash, land or stay in the air.

 After each iteration, I calculate the fitness of each and every rocket, and rank them from high to low.
-I keep the top rockets, and [reproduce](https://natureofcode.com/book/chapter-9-the-evolution-of-code/#96-the-genetic-algorithm-part-iii-reproduction) new rockets out of them.
+I keep the top rockets, and [reproduce](https://natureofcode.com/book/chapter-9-the-evolution-of-code/#96-the-genetic-algorithm-part-iii-reproduction) new rockets by crossing over and mutating their weights and biases out of the top units.

 ## Results